Last Updated on

 Rum and Raisin Pannacotta with Nut Crunch

 I’ve recently discovered how easy it is to make Pannacotta.
 And, I’m getting fat!
-It really is simple posh nosh if you add some fresh fruit, some kind of liqueur or alcohol or caramelised nuts as I have done here.
+It really is simple posh nosh if you add some fresh fruit and some kind of liqueur or alcohol or caramelised nuts as I have done here.
 This rather Christmassy dish was created for a competition, but I do think it’s quite it’s good enough to share – and definitely to eat!.

 A Seasonal Pannacotta Recipe